kedro-org/kedro/docs/source/tutorial/package_a_project.md

 kedro package
 ```

-Kedro builds the package into the `dist/` folder of your project, and creates one `.egg` file and one `.whl` file, which are [Python packaging formats for binary distribution](https://packaging.python.org/).
+Kedro builds the package into the `dist` folder of your project, and creates one `.egg` file and one `.whl` file, which are [Python packaging formats for binary distribution](https://packaging.python.org/).

-The resulting package only contains the Python source code of your Kedro pipeline, not any of the `conf/`, `data/` and `logs/` subfolders.
-This means that you can distribute the project to run elsewhere, such as on a separate computer with different configuration, dataset location and logging as.
+The resulting package only contains the Python source code of your Kedro pipeline, not any of the `conf`, `data` and `logs` subfolders.
+This means that you can distribute the project to run elsewhere, such as on a separate computer with different configuration information, dataset and logging locations.

 ### Package recipients